-The DHEM survey can reliably see 50m to 75m around the hole, depending on ground conditions.

-The absence of an anomalous response in a DHEM survey does not preclude the presence of mineralisation around a hole and beyond the detection limit of the DHEM survey.
+A DHEM survey may reliably see 50m to 75m around the hole, depending on the surrounding geology and whether any other conductive material is in range.
+The absence of an anomalous response in a DHEM survey does not preclude the presence of mineralisation around a hole, particularly outside the detection limit of the DHEM survey.